Breitling Transocean Gets Limited “GMT” Edition

-It keeps getting better.
-Breitling has just released a PR blurb regarding its new vintage-style Transocean series.
-Equipped with their relatively fresh in-house self-winding chronograph movement, the 2013 Transocean Chronograph GMT adds a second time zone functionality to the elegant collection making it look more complete.
+Equipped with a relatively fresh in-house Caliber B04, the 2013 Transocean Chronograph GMT adds a second time zone functionality to the elegant collection making it look more complete.

-According to the Swiss watchmaker, the watch is animated by their own Caliber B04 COSC-certified automatic chronometer movement that already powers a number of their recent GMT models including the last year’s 44-millimeter Chronomat GMT.
+According to the Swiss watchmaker, the watch is animated by their own COSC-certified Caliber B04.
+The same automatic chronograph movement that already powers several of their recent models including the last year’s Chronomat GMT.

 Manufactured in their own production facilities, the movement sports some nice decor that, while laconic, is still a pleasure to admire.